sylvainhalle/gitbook-latex/Readme.md

 About the author
 ----------------

-This project is developed and maintained by [Sylvain Hallé](http://leduotang.ca/sylvain), Associate Professor at [Université du Québec à Chicoutimi](http://www.uqac.ca), Canada.
+This project is developed and maintained by [Sylvain Hallé](http://leduotang.ca/sylvain), Full Professor at [Université du Québec à Chicoutimi](http://www.uqac.ca), Canada.

 <!-- :wrap=soft:maxLineLen=80: -->